-- $275 million will create a Small Business Stimulus Package of emergency loans to small businesses across the country and grants to Community Development Financial Institutions (CDFIs).
+- A portion will be used to create a Small Business Stimulus Package of emergency loans to small businesses across the country and grants to Community Development Financial Institutions (CDFIs).

-- $25 million will be devoted to supporting communities in most urgent need globally, with the firm contributing to match employee donations up to an additional $5 million.
+- The remainder will be devoted to supporting communities in most urgent need globally, with the firm contributing to match employee donations up to an additional $5 million.